 DNB calculates the amount in deposits covered by the DGS (deposit base).
-Based among other things on its assessment of the SCV file, the bank's internal Audit Department (IAD) report and the external auditor's assurance report (ISAE 3402 statement), DNB assesses whether the bank's SCV reporting can be used as the deposit base for calculating its levy (see Chapter 3).
-If that is not the case, DNB will determine the deposit base on the basis of the number of accounts and account balances reported by the bank.
+Based among other things on its assessment of the SCV file, the bank's internal Audit Department (IAD) report and the external auditor's assurance report (ISAE 3402 statement), DNB assesses whether the bank's SCV reporting49can be used as the deposit base for calculating its levy (see Chapter 3).
+If that is not the case, DNB will determine the deposit base on the basis of the number of accounts and account balances reported by the bank50.
 Generally, this calculation results in levies that are a few percentage points higher, since the fact that an account holder may have multiple accounts is not taken into account.
+In exceptional cases, DNB will determine the deposit base on basis of numbers of customers and balances51.